Ghislaine Maxwell's lawyers urge leniency ahead of sex trafficking sentencing | Entertainment

 Maxwell's lawyers said that these and other factors justified deviating below the federal sentencing guidelines of 292-365 months and the 20-year sentence recommended by the probation department.
 In a separate filing, Maxwell calculated that her crimes justified no more than 5-1/4 years in prison under recommended federal guidelines.
 Prosecutors are likely to reject that calculation, and the judge will decide who is right.

-A spokesman for U.S. Attorney Damian Williams in Manhattan did not immediately respond to a request for comment.
+A spokesman for U.S. Attorney Damian Williams in Manhattan declined to comment.
 Maxwell's month-long trial was widely seen as a reckoning that Epstein - the globetrotting financier who killed himself in 2019 in a Manhattan jail cell at age 66 rather than face a sex trafficking trial of his own - never had.

 It is also one of the highest-profile cases during the #MeToo movement, where hundreds of women have accused rich, powerful men of abuse.
 Jurors heard emotional, explicit testimony from four women who portrayed Maxwell as a central figure in Epstein's abuses.